Survata/survata-android-public-sdk/README.md

 ### Step 5

 Show survey in WebView.
-Should called after checkSurvey();
+Should be called after checkSurvey();
 It will return the survey events (COMPLETED, SKIPPED, CANCELED, CREDIT_EARNED, NETWORK_NOT_AVAILABLE, NO_SURVEY_AVAILABLE).

 ```java